 There’s also a pool and spa on the roof above the casino.
 It’s a little too plain and expansive for my tastes but there is something about sipping a cocktail on a lounge chair at the base of the Eiffel Tower that is undeniably appealing.

 Oh and of course there’s the Eiffel Tower itself.
 If you can handle the stomach churning ride in the glass elevators up to the top of the thing you won’t find a better close-up view of The Strip anywhere in town.
 It’s also a great vantage point from which to watch the Bellagio Fountain show across the street.

 As far as service is concerned, everyone here in my experience has been friendly, attentive, and forgiving of people who lock themselves out of their hotel rooms.
 Thank you Paris security.

 In terms of price, this has become a medium-tier hotel – cheaper than your Venetians and Wynns but usually more than other themed places like Excalibur and Luxor.
-Although you may occasionally see a $59 weekday rate and a $99 weekend rate, the more common will be in the $100-$150 range weekdays and $125-$200 range on weekends.
-When looking at rates, don’t forget about the $35 per night mandatory resort fee and $24 per day valet parking or $12 per day self-parking charge that are added on top.
+Although you may occasionally see a weekday rate of under $100 the more common is $100-$200 with weekends usually in the $200 and up range.
+When looking at rates, don’t forget about the $37 per night mandatory resort fee and $24 per day valet parking or $12 per day self-parking charge that are added on top.